 Choosing the right care home for your family

 Choosing the right care home can be challenging.
 Some might cost more than you can afford.
-Some might have limited availability of beds, or you might like a home that does not cater for the particular needs of the person you care for.
-If they have specialist needs, they might be offered a placement in a home that is not close to you, which can be hard if you are trying to visit regularly.
+Some might have limited bed availability, or you might like a home that doesn’t cater for the particular needs of the person you care for.
+If they have specialist needs, they might be offered a placement in a home that isn’t close to you, which can be hard if you’re trying to visit regularly.

 Preparing a personal checklist of your requirements and wishes may be helpful for you to take during visits to potential care homes.

-Alongside this, do some research: you will find Care Quality Commission (CQC) reports online for each home in England.
+Alongside this, do some research: you’ll find Care Quality Commission (CQC) reports online for each home in England.
 In Wales, this is the Care Inspectorate.
 In Northern Ireland, this is the Regulation and Quality Improvement Authority.
-In Scotland, this is the Care Inspectorate (see Sources of Support).
+In Scotland, this is the Care Inspectorate (see Sources of support).
 The ratings systems are different in each country.

-These independent care homes regulators visit and rate every care home based on the quality of life of residents and the care delivered.
+These independent care home regulators visit and rate every care home based on residents’ quality of life and the care delivered.
 You can ask the care home for a copy of the report when you visit.

-Visit the website www.carehome.co.uk which hosts reviews by families, as well as useful summaries of what facilities each care home provides.
+Visit the website carehome.co.uk, which hosts reviews by families, as well as useful summaries of what facilities each care home provides.

 Considering what makes a good care home

 Every family’s needs from a care home will be different; but a warm welcome, with residents and staff who seem content and involved with each other, are good indications of a positive environment.
-Other useful things to consider are:
+Other questions to consider are: